ruyisdk/support-matrix/VisionFive2/Ubuntu/Ubuntu_LTS_zh.md

 Current password:
 New password:
 Retype new password:
-Welcome to Ubuntu 24.10 (GNU/Linux 6.11.0-8-generic riscv64)
+Welcome to Ubuntu 24.04.1 LTS (GNU/Linux 6.8.0-41-generic riscv64)

  * Documentation:  https://help.ubuntu.com
  * Management:     https://landscape.canonical.com
  * Support:        https://ubuntu.com/pro

- System information as of Mon Oct  7 18:55:05 UTC 2024
+ System information as of Mon Oct 21 05:36:22 UTC 2024

-  System load:    1.01      Processes:             27
+  System load:  0.41              Temperature:           48.3 C
+  Usage of /:   7.5% of 28.02GB   Processes:             130
-  Usage of /home: unknown   Users logged in:       0 Memory usage:   5%        IPv4 address for eth0: 10.10.10.2
+  Memory usage: 5%                Users logged in:       0 Swap usage:   0%                IPv4 address for end0: 192.168.31.89

-  Swap usage:     0%
+Expanded Security Maintenance for Applications is not enabled.

 0 updates can be applied immediately.

+Enable ESM Apps to receive additional future security updates.
+See https://ubuntu.com/esm or run: sudo pro status

+The list of available updates is more than a week old.
+To check for new updates run: sudo apt update

 The programs included with the Ubuntu system are free software;